bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 But we had a fallback for McCarty.
 We parked by the bridge and continued on foot a kilometre up Carbondale River Road to a side road.
 After hiking a kilometre up this road we kept right at a fork.
 This road put us squarely on the end of the east ridge, the same ridge we had intended to reach from the lake, albeit much closer to the summit.
 The road was especially enjoyable.
 Profuse daisy fleabane later gave way to lush towering plants that arched over the tracks.

 The road ended in a small glade (828740).
-In the far corner we picked up a good trail, but it stopped suddenly after only 300 m.
+In the far corner, we picked up a good trail, but it stopped suddenly after only 300 m.
 Then hiking, as we knew it, was over.
 For the next couple of klicks, we mostly bushwhacked through dense bushes and trees, some of it gnarly.
 We had a reprieve when we climbed to an alpine meadow on a high point with a striking view of McCarty, but we made the mistake of continuing along the ridge.
 (As we learned on our descent, we should have descended the left slope where, after brief bushwhacking, we would have found a nice strip of meadow.)

 After dropping down from the high point and fighting through trees and bushes to reach a clearing below the ridge (828740), we stopped for lunch.
 Afterwards, the pleasantries ended.
 We reclaimed the ridge only to encounter the worst bushwhacking of our trip.
 That was followed by a steep stretch, mercifully, up a glade.

 The steep climb ended on a sparsely treed ridge arcing to the top of McCarty.
 We wended easily through the trees and made our way to the bald, expansive summit.
-Here we were slammed by incredibly strong west winds.
+Here we were slammed by strong west winds.
 I hadn't expected that or the enormous summit cairn.
 The cairn served as a windbreak, and we spent much of our summit time huddled behind it.
 There was no summit register, at least not on paper.
 Curiously, we found a rock with etched-in names and dates going back at least five decades.
 Jeff, however, brought Mount McCarty out of the stone age: he had packed paper and a PVC pipe container.
 We signed the new register and placed it in the cairn.

 Summit views were disappointing.
-Smoke from B.C. wild fires made it difficult to see nearby peaks let alone distant mountains.
+Smoke from B.C. wildfires made it difficult to see nearby peaks let alone distant mountains.
 It was just as well as it was too windy to stick around.
 We made our way down McCarty, grateful to get out of the wind.

 We retraced our steps back except to take advantage of the meadow below the high point.
 Soon after reaching the road, a side-by-side ATV came up behind us.
 The driver appeared worried about us as if he thought we were in danger.
 He even asked to see our bear spray.
 (Perhaps he couldn't fathom being in the middle of nowhere without the security of a vehicle.)
 He offered us a lift, but we declined.
 He was probably shaking his head as he drove away.
 But we were only an hour from our car, and we enjoyed the solitude, the scenery and the camaraderie that comes from having a good time on a tough mountain.